xdevguild/piggy-bank-sc/README.md

 We are adding one xEGLD (denomination 18, this is why it is, in fact, 1000000000000000000).

-You can also use snippets.
-In the terminal run `. interactions/devnet.snippets.sh && addAmount`.

 **Payout:**
 (here, with the working SC address example, change it, if you deployed yours, you should have one)